carbonalyser/Carbonalyser/README.md

 - [x] preference screen
 - [x] live update of carbon intensities
 - [x] per site power efficiency
+- [x] export the data
+- [x] equivalence screen
+- [x] solutions for consumers
 - [ ] maintaining power

 ## Privacy

-None of your data are collected: all browsing data are analyzed directly on the user device and are not sent or processed anywhere else in any way.
+None of your data are collected: all browsing data are analyzed directly on the user device and are not sent or processed anywhere else in any way.<br />
 The source code of this program is available in open access, to ensure transparency and for any other purpose.

 ## Support

-Documentation is on the [wiki](https://github.com/AAABBBCCCAAAA/Carbonalyser/wiki).
+Documentation is on the [wiki](https://github.com/AAABBBCCCAAAA/Carbonalyser/wiki).<br />
 To report a bug, request a feature, check [here](https://github.com/AAABBBCCCAAAA/Carbonalyser/issues).

-## Results & Related work
+## Related work

 | where | description | type |
 |:----------:|:------------------------:|:-----:|